 “Come to the youth center at Out & Proud and check out our 12-year-old girl posse.”

-“I want some of that gay underwear for myself,” Flo snapped my waistband.
-I started getting hard.
-She looked at it and pushed Jack and me toward the boy’s room.
+“I want some of that gay underwear for myself,” Flo snaps my waistband.
+I start getting hard.
+She looks at it and pushes Jack and me toward the boy’s room.
 “Go scandalize the school facilities for once.”